Guide to Annual Leave for Employers

 Who is entitled to annual leave?

-All full-time and part-time employees (except for casual workers) in Australia are entitled to get paid annual leave.
-As an employer, you must pay annual leave at the employee’s base rate of pay for their usual hours during the period of leave.
-You cannot unreasonably refuse an employee’s request to take annual leave, and there’s no minimum or maximum amount of accumulated annual leave that can be taken at a time.
+All full-time and part-time employees in Australia are entitled to get paid annual leave.
+Casual employees are not entitled to paid annual leave; however, they receive either a casual loading or a specific minimum casual salary rate instead.
+As an employer, you must pay annual leave at the employee’s base rate of pay for their usual hours during the period of leave, excluding extra payments such as allowances, penalties and overtime.

 How much annual leave are workers entitled to?

 Annual leave starts to accrue from the first day of employment, even during a worker’s probation period.
-It accumulates gradually during the course of the year.
-Any unused annual leave is rolled over to the next year in each case.
+It accumulates gradually during the year.
+Any unused annual leave is rolled over to the next year.
 Annual leave continues to accumulate when an employee is on any of the following types of leave:

 • paid leave (e.g. paid annual leave, paid sick leave or carer’s leave)